mgsweet/Azul-MCTS-AI/README.md

 python runner.py -r Diamond_Three.myPlayer -b  naive_player
 ```

-We also provide some other agent, you can find them in `players/Diamond_Three/`.
+We also provide some other agents, you can find them in `players/Diamond_Three/`.

 ## More Details